Build-vs-Buy Engineering Analysis

-What a Real Custom Software Development Company Should Mean
+What Counts as a Real Custom Software Development Company?

 The term "custom software development" has been stretched to include everything from a WordPress theme to a microservices rebuild.
 That dilution makes it nearly useless for the buyer who actually needs a product-grade system built from scratch — an internal operations platform, a data pipeline that feeds real business logic, a SaaS backend designed to run reliably for years, or a workflow engine that replaces manual processes with maintainable code.